Abhishek-Balram/restful-game-api/README.md

    Expected output: A JSON object with the player ID and their score

 Note: This setup uses the production database even for local testing.
 Be cautious about the data you input during testing.

-## AWS Deployment
-The application is currently deployed on AWS EC2.
-For security reasons, the live link has been temporarily omitted.
-I plan to make the application publicly accessible after implementing additional security measures, contact me at `abhishek.balram@icloud.com` for early access.

 ## Future Enhancements
 - Implement user authentication and authorization